 01 of 05

-The common Parakeet, or Budgerigar to be exact, makes a wonderful pet for children or those who are new to keeping birds.
-While these birds are smaller than their bigger cousins, they require the same respect and care.
+The common Parakeet, or Budgerigar, makes a wonderful pet for children or those who are new to keeping birds.
+While these birds are smaller than their bigger peers, they require the same respect and care.
 These hardy little jewels come in an array of beautiful colors and require less space and maintenance than larger bird species.
-They are quite intelligent in spite of their small size, and while most are content to whistle and sing, some have been known to learn lots of words and phrases.
+They are quite intelligent in spite of their small size, and while most are content to whistle and sing, some have been known to learn words and phrases.
 The average life expectancy is 12 to 14 years.

 02 of 05